 3. Identify your Demographics

 The key to success for any marketing campaign is identifying the target audience and brand campaigns are no exception to this.
 The biggest mistake committed by most marketers is not conducting demographic research.
-A typical marketing demographic is characterised by:
+A typical marketing demographic is characterized by:

 Marketers need to understand why consumers need the brand and what aspects of the brand will appeal to them.
 Not only do they need to understand their direct consumers but also the influencers’ psycho-graphics in the consumer buying cycle.